×

 Mongolia

-• Mongolia operates under multiple time zones due to its size.
+Mongolia operates on multiple time zones due to its large size.
 The primary zone is UTC+8, while the western region uses UTC+7, and some areas in the east observe UTC+9.
+To find what time it is in Mongolia now, you need to add 7-9 hours to Coordinated Universal Time (UTC) depending on the specific region.

 Mining: The country is rich in minerals like copper, coal, and gold, making this the cornerstone of its economy.